srivathsav999/docs/README.md

 ## 📄 License

-Distributed under the MIT License.
+Distributed under the CC BY-SA 4.0 License.
 See `LICENSE` for more information.

 ---